jakartaee/validation-tck/setup-examples/maven/readme.md

-# Maven setup example to run the Jakarta Bean Validation TCK
+# Maven setup example to run the Jakarta Validation TCK

-This is an example setup to run the Jakarta Bean Validation TCK 3.1 against Eclipse GlassFish 7+ using [Maven](https://maven.apache.org).
+This is an example setup to run the Jakarta Validation TCK 3.1 against Eclipse GlassFish 7+ using [Maven](https://maven.apache.org).

 ## Prerequisites